wdomski/AISELLab/README.md

-At the end of this class student should present how well the trained model performs and if asked to comparison between model trained on full data set should be presented.
+At the end of this class student should present how well the trained model performs and if asked to the comparison between model trained on full data set should be presented.

 ## Lab -- RNN